Team-Nutshell/nutshellengine-docs/_sources/types/WindowModuleInterface/index.rst.txt

 	  - Enables or disables manual window resizing.
 	* - :doc:`/types/WindowModuleInterface/isWindowResizable/index`
 	  - Checks if the window can be manually resized.
+	* - :doc:`/types/WindowModuleInterface/getWindowDroppedFiles/index`
+	  - Returns the path to the files dropped on the window.
 	* - :doc:`/types/WindowModuleInterface/pollEvents/index`
 	  - Polls the window system events.
 	* - :doc:`/types/WindowModuleInterface/setWindowTitle/index`